Afcon 2021: Gabon refuse to travel to Cameroon over unpaid bonuses - reports

 Earlier this year in preparation for the Afcon, the Panthers battled Burkina Faso in an international friendly fixture which ended in a 3-0 defeat for them.

-Amid the growing concern over the unpaid bonuses, the Gabonese Football Federation (Fegafoot) are said to have threatened to take home-based players to Cameroon.
+Amid the growing concern over the unpaid bonuses, the Gabonese Football Federation (Fegafoot) is said to have threatened to take home-based players to Cameroon.

 “The players were categorical.
 They do not fly if the premium payment situation is not resolved,” a source close to the Gabonese national team was quoted as saying, per Gabon All Sport.